digital-preservation/droid/README.md

  * produce summaries of signature XML files, converting the XML back into signatures.
  * convert standard XML signature files into a simpler format, which uses the signatures directly.

-More details are provided in [Sigtool's user guide](droid-binary/bin/Using sigtool.txt).
+More details are provided in [Sigtool's user guide](droid-binary/bin/Using sigtool.txt) .

 ### Simpler signature XML
 Since version 6.5, DROID can compile signatures itself, without needing a full XML specification.
 Inside current signature files, the actual sequences to match are specified in various sub-elements and attributes of `<ByteSequence>` elements.